bmuller/toquen/README.md

     $ cap all cook

 ## Updating Roles
-If you change the roles of any servers you will need to run:
+If you change the roles of any servers on AWS (or add any new ones) you will need to run:

-    $ bundle exec cap update_roles
+    $ cap update_roles

 This will update the *servers* data_bag as well as the capistrano stages.